A new leadership role for a new era of public service

 Chief AI Officers

 APS agencies are progressively formalising the appointment of Chief AI Officers (CAIOs) to lead safe, strategic and transformational AI adoption.
-This list will continue to expand as agencies confirm their appointments.
+Agencies who have appointed a CAIO are listed below:

 Agencies are responsible for ensuring AIDE is notified if their CAIO nomination ceases or when new CAIOs are appointed by emailing aide@finance.gov.au